7 Tips for Property Managers to Improve Resident Communication

 Sep 15, 2020

-Use social media.
 Whether you use Instagram, Facebook Live or some other platform, form an online meeting place for your community and stay active in it.
 Keep residents informed about current events in your area and any updates about your properties.
 Facilitate resident-to-resident engagement by allowing them to crowdsource questions about everything from doctor or car repair recommendations to house training tips for dogs.
 This is a great way to improve resident communication.

-Encourage a little competition.
 Your social media platform of choice can help you spread the word about friendly competitions for residents.
 These might include: • Cutest Animal Contest.
 Submit your most endearing photo of your pet and let residents vote on the finalists and overall winner.

-Keep the mail coming.
 Now more than ever, America is depending on delivery services to get the things they need while minimizing contact that could spread illness.
 Make sure that your mailroom is not the weak link.
 If you are currently relying on outdated technologies, seize the day to update to the latest and greatest package delivery software.
 Replace the old, unreliable bar code scanner with a simple app that offers features like optical character recognition, inbound and outbound tracking, and photo notification of package delivery.
 Go digital and automate your mailroom!